Composable Sketches for Functions of Frequencies: Beyond the Worst Case: Conclusion

 \section{Conclusion}

+In this work, we studied composable sampling sketches under two beyond-worst-case scenarios.
+In the first, we assumed additional information about the input distribution in the form of advice.
+We designed and analyzed a sampling sketch based on the advice, and demonstrated its performance on real-world datasets.

-We propose a framework where performance and statistical guarantees of sampling sketches are analyzed in terms of supported {\em frequencies-functions combinations}.
-We demonstrate analytically and empirically that sketches originally designed to sample according to ``easy'' functions of frequency on ``hard'' frequency distributions turn out to be accurate for sampling according to ``hard'' functions of frequency on ``practical'' frequency distributions.
-In particular, on ``practical'' distributions we can accurately approximate high frequency moments ($p>2$) and the rank versus frequency distribution using small composable sketches.
+In the second scenario, we proposed a framework where the performance and statistical guarantees of sampling sketches were analyzed in terms of supported {\em frequency-function combinations}.
+We demonstrated analytically and empirically that sketches originally designed to sample according to ``easy'' functions of frequencies on ``hard'' frequency distributions turned out to be accurate for sampling according to ``hard'' functions of frequencies on ``practical'' frequency distributions.
+In particular, on ``practical'' distributions we could accurately approximate high frequency moments ($p>2$) and the rank versus frequency distribution using small composable sketches.